Musbah bint Nasser

 She was born in 1884 in Mecca, Ottoman Empire.
-She was the elder twin daughter of Amir Nasser Pasha and his wife Dilber Khanum, the younger being Huzaima.
+Her title at birth was Sharifa of Mecca.
+She was the elder twin daughter of Amir Nasser Pasha and his wife Dilber Khanum, the younger being Huzaima, Queen consort of Syria and Iraq as wife of Faisal I.

 In 1904, Musbah married Sayyid Abdullah bin al-Husayn later King Abdullah I of Jordan at Stinia Palace, İstinye, Istanbul, Ottoman Empire.
-She bore him a son and two daughters:
+They had a son and two daughters: